-If the frame does handle the weight of that water, then there’s a chance you might be dealing with a leaking canopy that’s getting all of your vendor products wet, or you’re pushing off that water and getting things (or people) near your tent extra wet.
+If the frame does handle the weight of that water, then there’s a chance you might be dealing with a leaking or sagging canopy that’s getting all of your vendor products wet.
+Or you’re pushing off that water and getting things (or people) near your tent extra wet.

 This problem is worse on cheaper tents that use flimsy canopy material and aren’t engineered for a tight-fitting canopy.